 "At the moment he plays for Paris Saint-Germain, we'll see in the future if that changes.
 I know he always said his dream is to play for Real Madrid."

-Madrid will meet PSG in its penultimate UEFA Champions League Group A game on 27 November (AEDT), but Thomas Tuchel's side could be out of reach in top spot by that point if it beats Club Brugge and Los Blancos draw with Galatasaray on Thursday.
+Madrid will meet PSG in their penultimate Champions League Group A game on November 26, but Thomas Tuchel's side could be out of reach in top spot by that point if they beat Club Brugge and Los Blancos draw with Galatasaray on Wednesday.